Staying outside in extreme cold temperatures is dangerous. We don’t want our kids to be stranded. Be prepared to keep them safe.

-- Make an emergency plan for your child.
-He should know: where to go if the bus does not come or if it is late and who will watch him if school is cancelled.
+- Make an emergency plan.
+Your children should know: where to go if the bus does not come or if it is late, and who will watch them if school is cancelled.

-- Explain the plan to your child.
-Make sure he understands it.
+- Explain the plan to them.
+Make sure they understand it.

 - You may need to: